Housing, Cultural Rights, and State Actions

 Housing under siege: the reciprocal relationship between state action to create safe and healthy living and the protection of the right to housing and right to property

 You are welcome to join the talk on Bluejeans.
-Exceptionally, this talk takes place from 03:00 – 04:00 CET (Amsterdam / Berlin / Paris).
+Other than usual, this talk takes place from 03:00 – 04:00 CET (Amsterdam / Berlin / Paris).
+Signing up is not necessary.
+A recording of this talk is available here.

 Add event to calendar